 Upon finding her, the dwarfs encase her in a glass coffin and display her on a hilltop.
 One day, a prince rides by and begs them to give him the coffin, for he has fallen in love with Snow White’s beauty.
 They agree, and so the prince takes her.
 On the way to his palace the coffin is jolted, dislodging the poisoned apple from her throat.
 Snow White awakens, and the prince asks her to marry him and she consents.

 The evil queen is invited to their wedding, and her mirror informs her that the young bride is much fairer than she.
 As punishment for her treatment of Snow White, she is forced to put on shoes made of hot iron and dance in them until she falls down dead.

-Both ‘Little Briar-Rose’ and ‘Little Snow White’ feature an unconscious girl in the forest.
-This makes them similar in motif, but their symbolism varies.
+Both ‘Little Briar-Rose’ and ‘Little Snow White’ feature an unconscious girl in the forest, but their symbolism varies.
 Blood is also referenced in both stories.
 In ‘Little Briar-Rose,’ the girl pricking her finger to draw blood can be interpreted as a metaphor for premature sexual awakening.
 Therefore, it induces the sleep until she is ready to deal with motherhood.
 In ‘Little Snow White,’ when the queen pricks her finger and draws blood she becomes pregnant, showing that (unlike Briar-Rose) she is ready to accept maturation.
 The two incidents also reference the two stages during life in which females bleed: at menstruation and during initial intercourse.
 I find it interesting how, as Kate Forsyth points out on her blog, that the colours used in ‘Little Snow White’ are very significant:

 ‘White, representing birth, is for purity, virginity, and innocence.